creditkarma/dynamic-config/README.md

 #### Setting Up Consul with Docker

-I am going to use `docker-compose` to configure and run my Consul instance.
+I am going to use `docker-compose` to configure and run my Consul container.
 If you don't have `docker` installed locally, you can check out install instructions [here](https://docs.docker.com/compose/install/).

 I add a new file at my project root `docker-compose.yml`: